Isin: Isin-Larsa period

-The Isin I dynasty lasted over two centuries.
-Its most powerful period was early on.
+The First Dynasty of Isin was founded by Ishbi-Erra (r.
+2018-1985 BCE) and lasted over two centuries.
+Ishbi-Erra continued the traditions of the previous Ur III period, and Isin reached its peak and became a powerful city-state in the Middle Bronze I. A notable ruler was Ishme-Dagan (r.
+1954-1935 BCE) for whom a number of hymns were written, in a style thought to be imitative of Shulgi, the ruler of Ur III.

 With the rise of Larsa and a number of smaller Amorite city-states, the influence of Isin slowly declined.
-A notable ruler was Ishme-Dagan for whom a number of hymns were written, in a style thought to be imitative of Shulgi, the ruler of Ur III.
+The rivalry between Isin and Larsa has led this phase of the Middle Bronze I to be the term the Isin-Larsa period.

 The exact events surrounding Isin's disintegration as a kingdom are mostly unknown, but some evidence can be pieced together.
 Documents indicate that access to water sources presented a huge problem for Isin.
 Isin also endured an internal coup of a sort when Gungunum the royally appointed governor of Larsa and Lagash province, seized the city of Ur.
 Ur had been the main center of the Gulf trade; thus this move economically devastated Isin.
 Additionally, Gungunum's two successors Abisare and Sumuel (c.
 1905 BC and 1894 BC) both sought to cut Isin off from its canals by rerouting them into Larsa.
 At some point, Nippur was also lost.
 Isin would never recover.
 Around 1860 BC, an outsider named Enlil-bani seized the throne of Isin, ending the hereditary dynasty established by Ishbi-Erra over 150 years earlier.

 Although politically and economically weak, Isin maintained its independence from Larsa for at least another forty years, ultimately succumbing to Larsa's ruler Rim-Sin I.

+Old Babylonian period

 After the First Dynasty of Babylon rose to power in the early 2nd millennium and captured Larsa, much significant construction occurred at Isin.

-This ended with a destruction dated to around the 27th year of the reign of Samsu-iluna, son of Hammurabi, based on tablets found there.
+For most of his reign, Hammurabi of Babylon (r.
+1792-1750 BCE) was an ally of Rim-Sin I, the long-lived king of Larsa who controlled Isin.
+However, in his 30th and 31st regnal years (c.1763-1762 BCE), Hammurabi turned his military focus southward against Isin-Larsa.
+Larsa became a provincial administrative center in the Babylonian Empire.